Order batching using an approximation for the distance travelled by pickers: Computational results

 \subsection{Multiple block test problems}

+Table~\ref{table2} shows the results for our distance approximation approach when applied to multiple block test problems.
+In that table the parameter $\Delta$ relates to the labelling of the different test problems in \cite{valle2017} and $\vert O \vert$ is the total number of orders in each test problem.

+In order to provide a direct comparison between the results of our distance approximation approach and an optimal solution approach the final four columns in Table~\ref{table2} show the results from applying the optimal branch-and-cut solution approach in~\cite{valle2017} to these test problems.
+By contrast with the results presented in~\cite{valle2017} these results are with a more up-to-date version of Cplex (version 12.8) and also include the new symmetry constraints presented above (Equation~(\ref{eq39})).
+In those columns T(s) denotes the total computation time in seconds and a solution value in brackets indicates that the problem terminated at the time limit imposed (6 CPU hours, 21600 seconds) without proving optimality.
+In such cases the solution value shown corresponds to the value of the best feasible solution known at time limit.

-Table~\ref{table2} shows results for the our distance approximation approach when applied to multiple block test problems.
-In that table we show for each test problem the total computation time in seconds to solve our distance approximation formulation to proven optimality.
+In Table~\ref{table2} we show for each test problem the total computation time in seconds to solve our distance approximation formulation to proven optimality.
 The optimal distance approximation solution value is shown, as well as the value of the lower bound at the root node of the search tree, so before Cplex commences branching.
 We also show the total number of tree nodes.

-The final six columns in Table~\ref{table2} show the results from routing the batching as given by the distance approximation.
-In those columns we show the time taken (in seconds) for routing, the distance associated with the routing solution, and the percentage deviation from the optimal (or best-known) routing solution as given in Table~\ref{table1}.
-This percentage deviation is calculated as 100((Routing distance in Table~\ref{table2} - Routing distance in Table~\ref{table1})/(Routing distance in Table~\ref{table1}).
-Values are shown both for no-reversal routing and for reversal routing.
+Six columns in Table~\ref{table2} show the results from routing the batching as given by the distance approximation.
+In those columns we show the time taken (in seconds) for routing, the distance associated with the routing solution, and the percentage deviation from the optimal (or best-known) routing solution as given in Table~\ref{table2}.

-Recall, here that, as discussed above, solving our formulation yields an allocation of orders to trolleys based on minimising our distance approximation.
+Recall here that, as discussed above, solving our formulation yields an allocation of orders to trolleys based on minimising our distance approximation.
 Once orders have been assigned to trolleys then each individual picker/trolley is independent of all others and can be routed separately.
 The picker/trolley routing needed to give a true routing distance can be accomplished either heuristically or optimally.
-In the results presented in Table~\ref{table2} we used an optimal routing approach based on previous work~\citep{valle2017}.
+In the results associated with our distance approximation in Table~\ref{table2} we used an optimal routing approach based on previous work~\citep{valle2017}.
 So the associated columns in that table show the total time in seconds need to optimally route all pickers/trolleys and the solution value obtained.